Installing a ventilation system to your home can keep indoor air from being stale and manage humidity levels.

 Mold, pollen and pet dander are ordinary pollution sources in your residence.
 Other sources include household cleaners and volatile organic compounds (VOCs).

-VOCs can be expelled by items in your home, such as building materials, flooring or furniture.
-They can also be located in numerous air fresheners and scented candles.
+VOCs can be released by items in your home, such as building materials, flooring or furniture.
+They can also be detected in numerous air fresheners and scented candles.
 Heightened VOCs can cause respiratory irritation, headaches and dizziness, among other problems.

-Numerous scientific studies have learned respiratory diseases, asthma and other illnesses are linked to bad indoor air quality.
+Numerous scientific studies have discovered respiratory diseases, asthma and other illnesses are linked to bad indoor air quality.
 Allergies can also be aggravated by indoor air quality issues.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has symptoms that are bad at home and get better when you leave, you may be affected by indoor pollution.
+If your family has symptoms that are bad at home and go away when you leave, you may be suffering from indoor pollution.
 You should also talk to your doctor if you’re concerned about your health.

 - Persistent cold or flu symptoms.
-A sore throat or runny nose that never improves could be related to air quality.
-This is especially true if you don’t feel sick when you leave your home.
+A sore throat or runny nose that never goes away could be related to air quality.
+This is especially true if you don’t have symptoms when you leave your home.

-- Fatigue or feeling dizzy.
-Taking in chemical pollutants can impact your energy levels.
+- Exhaustion or feeling lightheaded.
+Taking in chemical pollutants can affect your energy levels.